Important P-Card Contact Information

 Purchasing with funds from Federal Grants

 Expenditures made under Grants must comply with all of the requirements of the grant agency.
-For example, federal grants require compliance with circular A-110 and A-21.
+For example, federal grants require compliance with 2 CFR Part 220 - Cost Principles For Educational Institutions (OMB Circular A-21).
 Principal investigators should familiarize themselves with these requirements in advance of any expenditure.
 All items purchased under grants are under the ownership or stewardship of Brandeis University, which delegate’s responsibility for the care and operation of the equipment to the principal investigator.
-All purchases charged to grant funds are monitored by the Office of Sponsored Programs, including those made by P-Card.

 How to Order